 Our current investments are in –

-HEART OF HASTINGS COMMUNITY LAND TRUST
+HASTINGS COMMONS COMMUNITY LAND TRUST

 Jericho Road invested the critical early ‘mezzanine’ finance to secure the building, remain one third co-owner of the Rock House and have been intimately involved in all of its development phases.